Skip to main content

 Common Causes

-1. Offline mode - Terminal not connected
+1. Offline mode - the terminal lost its connection

-2. Floor limit assumption - Thinking small amounts don't need auth
+2. Floor limit assumption - thinking small amounts don't need auth

-3. System failure - Auth system down
+3. System failure - the auth system went down mid-sale

 Prevention Strategies